In this guide

 | Discoveryland | ⭐ Hyperspace Mountain, Star Tours, Buzz Lightyear Laser Blast |

-Adventureland: Wander over to the pirate ship and Skull Rock and climb around them — this is the most fun corner of the park to explore slowly on foot.
-It is a great spot for photos and a calm break between the big rides.
+I loved simply climbing around the pirate ship and Skull Rock in Adventureland — no queue, no ticket, and the prettiest corner of the park for photos and a calm break between rides.

-Aladdin's bazaar: Right next to the pirates, step into Le Passage Enchanté d'Aladdin — a gentle indoor walk-through of the Aladdin story with the genie's lamp, the cave of treasures and little scenes along the way.
-It is quiet, quick and a lovely change of pace from the busy rides.
+Aladdin's bazaar: Right next to the pirates in Adventureland, step into Le Passage Enchanté d'Aladdin — a gentle indoor walk-through of the Aladdin story with the genie's lamp, the cave of treasures and little scenes along the way.

-Casey Jr. circus train: Over in Fantasyland, the little Casey Jr. circus train is a gentle mini-coaster that loops around the Storybook Land canals.
-It is relaxed, colourful and one of the most photogenic rides in the park — great if you want something fun but not scary.
+Casey Jr. circus train: Over in Fantasyland, this little circus-train mini-coaster loops around the Storybook Land canals — relaxed, colourful and fun but not scary.

-Alice's Curious Labyrinth: Also in Fantasyland, don't miss this colourful hedge maze full of characters from Alice in Wonderland — the giggling flowers, the card soldiers and the Cheshire Cat.
-Wander through and climb up to the Queen of Hearts' castle at the end for a nice little view.
+Alice's Curious Labyrinth: Also in Fantasyland, a colourful hedge maze full of characters from Alice in Wonderland — the giggling flowers, the card soldiers and the Cheshire Cat.
+Climb up to the Queen of Hearts' castle at the end for a nice little view.

 - Parade + night show: Catch the daytime parade down Main Street, then — most importantly — stay for the nighttime laser and light show projected onto the castle.
 Do NOT miss it: it is the best part of the whole day.
 It even rained on us and we waited it out, and it was still 100% worth it.
 Grab a spot facing the castle about 20–30 minutes early.